-[http://www.leg.state.co.us/CLICS/CLICS2008A/csl.nsf/fsbillcont3/1109D269...
-Senate Bill 117], signed in May 2008, created a statewide cap for permit fees for active solar energy devices. for systems up to 2 MW-DC, counties and municipalities can charge no more than the lesser of the local government's actual cost to issue a permit, or $500 for a residential application or $1,000 for a nonresidential application.
-For systems 2 MW-DC or larger, the local government can charge no more than what it actual cost the government to issue the permit.
-City and county permits combined may be larger than these limits, but cannot separately exceed the limits.
+In May 2008, the legislature enacted a statewide cap for permit fees for active solar energy devices.
+For systems up to 2 MW-DC, counties and municipalities can charge no more than the lesser of the local government's actual cost to issue a permit or $500 for a residential application and $1,000 for a nonresidential application.
+For systems 2 MW-DC or larger, the local government can charge no more than what it actually costs the government to issue the permit.
+City and county permits combined may be larger than these limits but cannot individually exceed the limits.
 The same fee restrictions have also applied to agencies, institutions, authorities, and political subdivisions of the state since 2011.